So you want to know, “How much water should I drink a day?”

 That’s right, you get a SIGNIFICANT amount of water from the food you are consuming.
-A huge percentage of our bodies is made of water, a huge percentage of the planet is made up of water…why wouldn’t a huge percentage of our food be composed of water too?
+A huge percentage of our body is water, a huge percentage of the planet is water…why wouldn’t a huge percentage of our food be water too?

-So you know you don’t need to always drink 8 glasses, it could be less and it could be more.
-So how much do you need?
+So you now know you don’t need to always drink 8 glasses of water.

 As nerds, we tend to overthink, overanalyze, and drive ourselves crazy with too much info.